Softpanorama

 Many people complain about naming convention in Perl (prefixing certain typed of data structures with certain letters.
 But actually naming convention for variables in Perl can be considered as a kind of Hungarian notation and as such are not that bad even from a puritan view of classic academic language designer.

 In some areas Perl gone too far and contains features that overcomplicated the language .
 One example that is often mentioned in this area is the postfix if statement.
 It doesn't add any new capability to the language, and it confuses new users.
-But thinks are not that simple: for seasoned professionals it provides a convenient notation for an important special case (if and only if it is used for writing exit conditions in loops.)
-So there is a general contradiction between ease of learning and ease of use by professionals.
-In Perl (in the best Unix tradition), compromise tends to favor professionals.
-And while we can criticize the language we need to understand the nature of this tradeoff: Perl was not designed for a casual users.
+But reality is not as simple as academic view of programming languages constructs just expressed: for seasoned professionals it provides a convenient notation for an important special case -- writing exit conditions in loops.
+For example:

 I also like the fact that Perl OO is an afterthought, not a principle like is Java.
 Isn't that the Perl way?